graphops/docs/docs/launchpad/advanced/advanced_kubernetes.md

 ## Prerequisites

-Before proceeding with this guide, ensure you have a solid understanding of how `fcos` works and the steps required to install and enable fcos as detailed in [Install fcos guide](guide/install-fcos).
+Before proceeding with this guide, ensure you have a solid understanding of how FCOS works and the steps required to install and enable FCOS as detailed in [Install FCOS Guide](guide/install-fcos).

-Additionally, a clear grasp of the fundamental [Kubernetes architecture](https://devopscube.com/kubernetes-architecture-explained/) will greatly aid in navigating the guidance outlined ahead .
+Additionally, a clear grasp of the fundamental [Kubernetes architecture](https://devopscube.com/kubernetes-architecture-explained/) will greatly aid in navigating the guidance outlined ahead.

 ## Key components for Kubernetes Installation